python/cpython/InternalDocs/vm-state.md

 ## Unwinding

 Unwinding uses exception tables to find the next point at which normal execution can occur, or fail if there are no exception handlers.
+For more information on what exception tables are, see [exception handling](exception_handling.md).
 During unwinding both the stack and the instruction pointer should be in their canonical, in-memory representation.

 ## Jumps in bytecode